SiniNumminen/website/_pages/2-search.md

 permalink: /blog/search/
 ---

-Type something in the field to perform a search for an article in the Blog.
-Good hunting!
+Type something in the field to find a page under these sites.